Oxford Centre for

 In this session we look at the meditation manual of the great Buddhaghosa, the Path of Purification (Visuddhimagga) and explore some of his advice on this subject.
 As so often in Buddhist meditation, suitability to the time, place and person are constantly recommended.

-Your Tutor
+Course Tutor

 Sarah Shaw is a longtime practitioner and teacher of Buddhism.
 She is a fellow of the Oxford Centre for Buddhist Studies and faculty member and lecturer at the University of Oxford.
 She is the Khyentse Foundation Reader in Buddhist Studies, University of South Wales.
-She has taught and published numerous works on the history and practices of Buddhism, including Mindfulness and Spirit of Buddhist Meditation.
+She has taught and published numerous works on the history and practices of Buddhism, including Mindfulness and The Spirit of Buddhist Meditation.